ferdsleite/guide-of-beers-responsive-web-app/README.md

 link of video here

 ## Project Overview

-**Guide of Beers** is a modern and interactive web application designed for beer enthusiasts who want to explore detailed information about breweries, beer styles, and beer data.
+**Guide of Beers** is a modern and responsive web application designed for beer enthusiasts who want to explore detailed information about breweries, beer styles, and beer data.

 The project allows users to browse organized brewery lists, access full beer styles, and see some beers offered by each brewery.

 It also provides a fast and efficient search experience, enabling users to quickly find specific information about breweries or beer styles.

 ## 🤔 About the Project

 This project was developed as part of my ongoing journey transitioning into **front-end development** after several years working in the digital sector.

 It was created as a deliverable for the **Formação.DEV**, where I’m currently studying full-time to deepen my technical skills and build a strong, practical portfolio.